teodly/inferno/README.md

 Please use editor respecting `.editorconfig` (for example, VSCode needs an extension: [EditorConfig for VS Code](https://open-vsx.org/extension/EditorConfig/EditorConfig)) or configure it approprietly manually.

+# Changelog
+## 0.2.0
+* audio transmitter
+* alpha version of Inferno Wired - virtual audio source & sink for PipeWire
+* receiving clock from [Statime](https://github.com/teowoz/statime) modified for PTPv1 and virtual clock support - Linux-only for now (because CLOCK_TAI is Linux-only)
+* increased receive thread priority to reduce chance of OS UDP input queue overflow

+## 0.1.0

+initial release

 # To do
 likely in order they'll be implementated

-* proper PTPv1 clock receiver
 * use multicast flows when available
-* increase receive thread priority to reduce chance of OS UDP input queue overflow
+* ability to change channel names and settings in Dante Controller

+At this point, Inferno will roughly become alternative to Dante Virtual Soundcard.

 * improve performance of receiver.
 Currently it's implemented with coroutines which is not very optimal for processing thousands of packets per second.
-* integration with some existing and established audio server.
-Maybe JACK?
+* integration with JACK
-* audio transmitter
-* ability to change channel names and settings in Dante Controller
 * send statistics (clock, latency, signal levels)
 * ability to work as a clock source (PTP leader)
 * ability to use non-default network ports to allow running multiple instances on a single IP address